Case Study 3.1 - Predicting Patterns: What Does La Niña Look Like?

 - Once they have made a connection between SST and precipitation, the task is simply to translate the three temperature maps they have into precipitation intensity maps.

-- If you prefer, you can simplify the assignment by telling them only to mark areas of high precipitation, rather than filling in the whole map.
+- If you prefer, you can simplify the assignment by telling them to mark only areas of high precipitation, rather than filling in the whole map.

 References and Resources